Zacky2613/ytdownload/README.md

 ## Commands

-Copy of this in the terminal using the command, `ytdownload --help`.
+A copy of this can be found in the terminal using the command, `ytdownload --help`.

 ```text
 * = required